Last updated: 10 July 2020

 Measures to support businesses include the following:

-- Investment for SMEs: Businesses with a rateable value of less than £51,000 will also be able to access £25,000 grants to help bridge the period.
+- Investment for SMEs: Businesses with a rateable value of less than £51,000 are also able to access £25,000 grants to help bridge the period.
 700,000 of the UK’s smallest businesses will be able to access grants of up to £10,000 (increased from £3,000 on 17 March).
-Welsh Government is providing grants for microbusinesses and SMEs — more here, while the Scottish Government and Northern Ireland Executive are providing similar measures too, with specific measures for those working in leisure, hospitality and retail.
-The BFI is working with partners on what measures may be taken to support those companies which do not qualify for small business rates relief.
+Welsh Government is providing grants for microbusinesses and SMEs (here), while the Scottish Government and Northern Ireland Executive are providing similar measures too for those working in leisure, hospitality and retail (see here for Scotland and here for Northern Ireland).

 - Time to Pay: The Government will ensure that businesses and self-employed individuals in financial distress and with outstanding tax liabilities receive support with their tax affairs.
 HMRC has set up a dedicated COVID-19 helpline to help those in need, and they may be able to agree a bespoke Time to Pay arrangement.
 This can be reached at 0800 0159 559.
-Time to Pay was previously used in response to flooding and the financial crisis.
-It gives businesses a time-limited deferral period on HMRC liabilities owed and a pre-agreed time period to pay these back.
-These tailored arrangements will give a business the time it needs to pay HMRC to support their recovery while operating through any temporary financial challenges that occur.
-To ensure ongoing support, HMRC have made a further 2,000 experienced call handlers available to support firms when needed.
-HMRC will also waive late payment penalties and interest where a business experiences administrative difficulties contacting HMRC or paying taxes due to COVID-19.
+Time to Pay gives businesses a time-limited deferral period on HMRC liabilities owed and a pre-agreed time period to pay these back.

 - Business rates relief: Mitigations vary on a devolved basis.